 Businesses that cater to tourists or expats may not be the wisest choice.
 If you think about where incidents have occurred, it is often at locales frequented by non-citizens of that country.
 Enjoy the sites, take the tours, snap your photos, but don’t just hang out where all the other tourists and expats are to increase the odds you will stay safe when traveling.

 Walk and appear confident and at home.
 Don’t wander slowly around cities with guidebooks open in front of your nose, talking loudly to each other, weaving around a sidewalk, or pointing at people or sites.
 We don’t mean you should not enjoy your saunter, but do it with a firm step.
 If you want to stop and enjoy a scene or look at a map, pull over and do it subtly.
 Oh, and do not point.
 In many cultures that’s a bad thing anyway.

 Lastly, just be dang aware.
 Like when you are driving at home, be aware of your surroundings.
 Know if somebody is behind you or beside you or just too close.
 Or has stayed there longer than may be deemed normal.
 If you feel threatened, walk faster, or dip into a business or other busy place.
-Many years ago, a girlfriend and I on foot were being followed in central Athens by two young men.
+Many years ago, a girlfriend and I were being followed in Athens by two young men.
 We walked faster.
 They walked faster.
 Finally, we took refuge in a small tourist trinket shop and pretended to shop.
 The owner realized what was going on and asked if we wanted to call the police.
 We did, and the two were hauled off.

 Latest posts by Therese Iknoian (see all)

 - 5 spectacular must-visit Buenos Aires parks and gardens - December 27, 2017